 - Recta (2011, with Kevin King).
 This is eighteen-stye sans family that extends Novarese's Recta.

 - Noteworthy (2009).
 A font commissioned for the Apple iPad.
-It is based on Griffin's earlier revival face Filmotype Brooklyn.
+It is based on Griffin's earlier revival typeface Filmotype Brooklyn.

-- Ronaldson (2008), a 17-style oldstyle family based on the 1884 classic by Alexander Kay, Ronaldson Old style (MacKellar, Smith&jordan).
-Done with Alaccari, Griffin reconstructed this family from the metal face and from many scans from rare documents provided by Stephen O. Saxe, Philippe Chaurize and Rebecca Davis.
+- Ronaldson Regular (2008, with Rebecca Alaccari), a 17-style oldstyle family based on the 1884 classic by Alexander Kay, Ronaldson Old style (MacKellar, Smith&Jordan).
+Griffin reconstructed this family from the metal typeface and from many scans from rare documents provided by Stephen O. Saxe, Philippe Chaurize and Rebecca Davis.

 - Roos (2009): A 10-style revival of Sjoerd Hendrik de Roos's De Roos Romein (1948), created in cooperation with Hans van Maanen.

-- Robur (2010): Done with Kevin King, this set of two fonts revives George Auriol's Robur Noir from 1909.
+- Robur (2010): Done with Kevin King, this set of two fonts revives Georges Auriol's Robur Noir from 1909.